City of El-Fayoum Travel Guide

 Karanis (Kom Oushim)

-A dwelling area was discovered in Karanis, the houses built out of mud bricks, and red bricks, with vaulted roofs and stairs, gates, windows, kitchens, and stables.
+A dwelling area was discovered in Karanis, the houses built out of mud bricks and red bricks, with vaulted roofs and stairs, gates, windows, kitchens, and stables.
 Some walls were painted and covered with colorful decorations.

 To the east of the city is a cemetery dating back to the Ptolemaic Period.
-Recently, a great number of artifacts were found, including ostraca, jars, glass vases, and coins, as well as a large number of papyrus, written in Greek, and of great value, which provides us with details about the aspects of life during that period, like trade deals, taxation documents, and civil contracts.
+Recently, a significant number of artifacts were found, including ostraca, jars, glass vases, and coins, as well as a large number of papyrus, written in Greek and of great value, which provides us with details about the aspects of life during that period, like trade deals, taxation documents, and civil contracts.
 Remains of Public Baths, built of burnt brick, were also discovered.

 The Pyramid of Hawara (The Labyrinth)